Although oxycodone addiction is the largest part of America’s opioid epidemic, The Recovery Village offers treatment programs that can help.

-Oxycodone is mainly used in oral medications.
-It comes in a variety of pill, tablet and capsule formats.
+Oxycodone is an oral medication.
+It comes in different pill, tablet, capsule and oral liquid formats.
 OxyContin pills range from 10–80 mg of oxycodone.
 Other medications, such as Percocet, Tylox and Percodan, include 2.5–10 mg of oxycodone per dose, as those medications mix the drug with other ingredients.
-These oral medications typically come in different colors and shapes to denote a variety of formulation strengths.
+These oral medications typically come in different colors and shapes, denoting many formulation strengths.

 - 10 mg OxyContin is a white, round pill with 10 debossed on the surface

 - 15 mg OxyContin is a gray, round pill with 15 debossed on the surface

 - 20 mg OxyContin is a pink, round pill with 20 debossed on the surface

 - 40 mg OxyContin is a yellow, round pill with 40 debossed on the surface

 - 60 mg OxyContin is a red, round pill with 60 debossed on the surface

 - 80 mg OxyContin is a green, round pill with 80 debossed on the surface

 - 160 mg OxyContin is a blue, oval pill with 160 debossed on the surface

 Percocet Medication Types